Goutham-IITJ/osl-mujoco/README.md

 would measure its consequences are written, but nothing in `check_model.py` has been run against real MuJoCo from here, so the resting penetration and the settling behaviour are still unmeasured — that single command is the cheapest outstanding thing anyone can do to this repo.
-Most of all, there is no hip, no thigh segment and no socket, so the ground scene is a leg standing on its own rather than something that can walk — that is the next block of work, and it is being built to line up with the `myoOSL` environment in MyoAssist (Tan et al. 2025) rather than diverging from it.
+The walk scene now supplies the hip, residual thigh, four-DOF socket and intact leg the ground scene lacked, so the device can hang from a pelvis and stand on two feet.
+But everything above the device there is an unfitted anthropometric placeholder (see *Simplifications*): the segment masses, and the socket's stiffness and damping, want identification against real transfemoral data or reconciliation with the `myoOSL` human in MyoAssist (Tan et al. 2025), which the scaffold is deliberately shaped to line up with rather than diverge from.
+And nothing drives it yet — there is no prescribed pelvis trajectory and no gait controller, so the walk scene can stand but not step.
+Getting from a standing scaffold to a natural walking trajectory is the next block of work.